Freeyourgadget/Gadgetbridge/README.md

 How to use (Pebble):

-1) Pair your Pebble though the Android Bluetooth Settings
+1. Pair your Pebble though the Android Bluetooth Settings
-2) Start Gadgetbridge, press "start service"
+2. Start Gadgetbridge, press "connect"
-3) Press "create test notification" to see if it works
+3. To test, chose "Debug" from the menu and play around

 Known Issues:

-* No reconnect, if connection is lost, you have to press "start service" again.
+* No reconnect, if connection is lost, you have to press "connect" again
 * Can't reject or hang up phone calls yet
-* Phone calls that are taken or rejected both count as rejected to make the Pebble stop vibrating.
-(No in-call display yet)
-* No outgoing call support (No in-call display yet)
+* No outgoing call support
-* Notifications are not properly queued, if two arrive at about the same time, one of them will get lost (TODO: confirm)
+* Notifications are not properly queued, if two arrive at about the same time, one of them might get lost (TODO: confirm)
 * Android 4.4+ only, we can only change this by not handling generic notifications or by using AccessibiltyService.
 Don't know if it is worth the hassle.